notescs/notescs.github.io/content/posts/0011-second-largest-node-in-binary-search-tree.md

   - "Binary Search Tree"
   - "BST"
   - "easy"
-description: "Given the root to a binary search tree.
-Find the second largest node in the tree."
+description: "Given the root to a binary search tree, find the second largest node in the tree."
 ---

 ## Problem